zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 https://askubuntu.com/questions/1230797/ubuntu-20-04-vm-always-resizes-screen-to-default-size-when-booting

-## AWSCLI, Boto and Python 3.8.x (Note that your python version must be greater than 3.x)
+## AWSCLI, Boto and Python 3.8.x (Note that your python version must be no less than 3.6.x)

 ### [1] Install Python 3.8.x